jerith/Platform-Guild/language-guides/python/development.rst

 matches `pdb` -- i.e. it can be inserted via e.g. ``pudb.set_trace`` and
-``pudb.pm``, although it also provides useful helpers like ``pudb.runcall`` for invoking a callable after dropping into the debugger, and also provides a command line script (:command:`pudb`) which can enter another script after first starting the debugger.
+``pudb.pm``, although it also provides useful helpers like ``pudb.runcall`` for invoking a callable after dropping into the debugger, and also provides a command line script (:program:`pudb`) which can enter another script after first starting the debugger.

 .. image:: /static/img/pudb-screenshot.png